stellar/slingshot/zkvm/docs/zkvm-spec.md

 3. **Disjunction constraint** is created using the [`or`](#or) instruction over two constraints of any type.
 4. **Inversion constraint** is created using the [`not`](#not) instruction over a constraint of any type.
 5. **Cleartext constraint** is created as a result of _guaranteed optimization_ of the above instructions when executed with [constant expressions](#constant-expression).
 Cleartext constraint contains a cleartext boolean `true` or `false`.

-Constraints and can be copied and dropped at will.

 Constraints only have an effect if added to the constraint system using the [`verify`](#verify) instruction.